U.S. sends two warships through Taiwan Strait just days after China marks 70th anniversary of navy | The Japan Times

-The U.S. Navy sailed warships through the Taiwan Strait on Sunday and Monday, a move expected to anger China just days after it marked the 70th anniversary of its navy.
+The U.S. Navy sailed warships through the Taiwan Strait on Sunday and Monday, a move that angered China just days after it marked the 70th anniversary of its navy.

 The guided-missile destroyers USS Stethem and USS William P. Lawrence “conducted a routine Taiwan Strait transit on April 28-29,” U.S. 7th Fleet spokesman Cmdr.
 Clay Doss told The Japan Times, adding that the sailing has been done “in accordance with international law.”